-Electronics Curriculum/Course: LED Scope Part 2: LED Array Oscilloscope
+Electronics Course and Curriculum: LED Scope Part 2: LED Array Oscilloscope

 - 200+ pages, 200+ illustrations on a CD in .pdf format.